What to Expect as a Clinical Trial Volunteer

 Each trial has a strict protocol that we must follow to determine who may participate.
 Eligibility criteria are intended to protect the integrity of the trial.
 But equally important, they prevent volunteers from getting treatment that might harm rather than help them.
 Your safety is always our primary concern.

 Eligibility criteria might include:

 - Whether you have the specific condition being studied

 - How long it has been since you were last treated

-If you meet the eligibility criteria for the clinical trials for which we’re recruiting and choose to join, you will receive continuous medical supervision for the entire time you are using the study medication or treatment.
-All examinations, tests, and medications or treatments are provided to you at no cost.
-Insurance coverage is not required to participate in a study.
+If you meet the eligibility criteria for a clinical trial and choose to join, you will receive continual medical supervision for the entire time you are using the medication or treatment being studied.